Open-Argon/argon-v3/spec.md

 -   NAME = [a-zA-Z][a-za-z0-9]\*
 -   spaces used in the pseudo REGEX should be taken as 1 or many spaces.
+-   there can be 0 or more spaces around any of the pseudo REGEX

 ---